The "Sed Heads"

 Graduate researchers

-Griffin Clevenger - PhD student BS: University of Michigan About Me: I am from a suburb North of Detroit, Michigan.
+Griffin Clevenger - PhD Student BS: University of Michigan About Me: I am from a suburb North of Detroit, Michigan.
 I enjoy backpacking, road trips, swimming in idyllic hidden places, and doing essentially anything active or outside.
 My research will use concepts in sedimentology, stratigraphy, and geochemistry to reconstruct past depositional and environmental conditions.
 I'm a sucker for any and all music from the 60s to the 80s. |

-Jacqueline (Jackie) Epperson - MS Student BS: Geological Sciences, Illinois State University About Me: I am from rural central Illinois, and am passionate about everything geology!
+Jacqueline (Jackie) Epperson - PhD Student BS: Geological Sciences, Illinois State University MS: Geological Sciences, University of Texas at Austin About Me: I am from rural central Illinois, and am passionate about everything geology!
 I take every opportunity to get out and explore, in the field, in the lab, and in life.
 My research is focused on diving deeper into the characteristics of volcanic arc zircon that source sedimentary basins.
 I am also a motorcycle enthusiast. |

-Fernando Rey - PhD Student BS: Geological Sciences, University of Buenos Aires, Argentina MS: Geological Sciences, University of Texas at Austin About Me: I am from Buenos Aires, Argentina.
+Fernando Rey - PhD Candidate (expected Summer 2025) BS: Geological Sciences, University of Buenos Aires, Argentina MS: Geological Sciences, University of Texas at Austin About Me: I am from Buenos Aires, Argentina.
 My research focus is the interaction of sedimentological processes, climate, and tectonics at different scales and time frames.
 I am a huge fan of world history and geography, and I am a committed runner. |

 Previous graduate researchers